pat-earl/faculty-page/src/teaching/2021-2022/135-comp-sci-1/firstday.md

 **Electronic devices should not be seen or heard**, unless being used for class activities, note taking, etc. Using your cell phone to take pictures of lecture notes, is not a valid purpose.
 There should be no classroom conversations, sleeping (with snoring), or general disruptions during class.

-**Zoom Etiquette:**
-: Due to the hybrid nature of this course, Zoom participates are expected be professional and behave as if in the classroom.
-Below are some guidelines to keep in mind while attending on Zoom:

-* Use of your webcam is not required and should be off to avoid disrupting participates with poor internet connections.
-* Mute yourself unless you are speaking.
-Background noise is distracting to meeting participants.
-* Be mindful of your physical and virtual surroundings.
-When using your mic, mute other applications on your computer and your phone.
-While not always possible, make your best effort to attend class in a quiet and distraction free environment.
-* Headphones/earbuds greatly reduce accidental feedback when using your microphone.
-* Parliamentary rules always apply.
-If you want to participate in the discussion, you should raise your (virtual) hand or type your question in chat and wait for the speaker to recognize you.
-You may interrupt the speaker if they do not recognize your message or raised hand in a reasonable amount of time. (e.g. Moving on to the next topic.)

 **Course Work / Accreditation:**
 : Any coursework submitted to the instructor (included by not limited to assignments, tests, and